APNovichkov/BuildABackend/README.md

 Welcome to BuildABackend!

 This is a web platform to help YOU design backend architecture for your project.
+We are currently only supporting the Flask/Jinja and MongoDb frameworks, but more will come at a later time!

 Add HTML pages with their corresponding routes and request types, databases and dependencies!